Skip to main content

 Import and create the Base Account SDK instance:

-import { createBaseAccountSDK, base } from '@base-org/account';
+import { createBaseAccountSDK } from "@base-org/account";

 const sdk = createBaseAccountSDK({

-appName: 'Base Account SDK Demo',
+appName: "Base Account SDK Demo",

-appLogoUrl: 'https://base.org/logo.png',
+appLogoUrl: "https://base.org/logo.png",

 });